swharden/SWHarden.com/content/blog2/2017-02-04-logging-i2c-data-with-bus-pirate-and-python.md

 tags: ["microcontroller", "circuit"]
 ---

-# Logging I2C Data with Bus Pirate and Python

 __I'm working on a project which requires I measure temperature via a computer, and I accomplished this with minimal complexity using a BusPirate and LM75A I2C temperature sensor.__ I already had some LM75A breakout boards I got on eBay (from China) a while back.
 A [current eBay search reveals](http://www.ebay.com/sch/?_nkw=LM75A) these boards are a couple dollars with free shipping.
 The IC itself is [available on Mouser](http://www.mouser.com/ProductDetail/NXP-Semiconductors/LM75AD118) for $0.61 each.
 The [LM75A datasheet](http://www.mouser.com/ds/2/302/LM75A-841329.pdf) reveals it can be powered from 2.8V-5.5V and has a resolution of 1/8 ºC (about 1/4 ºF).
 I attached the device to the Bus Pirate according to the [Bus Pirate I/O Pin Descriptions](http://dangerousprototypes.com/docs/Bus_Pirate_I/O_Pin_Descriptions) page (SCL->CLOCK and SDA->MOSI) and started interacting with it according to the [Bus Pirate I2C page](http://dangerousprototypes.com/docs/I2C).
 Since Phillips developed the [I2C protocol,](https://en.wikipedia.org/wiki/I%C2%B2C) a lot of manufacturers avoid legal trouble and call it TWI (two-wire interface).